moondance-labs/tanssi-docs/learn/tanssi/appchain-services/block-production.md

 ### The Role of the Appchain {: #appchain }

-As a sequencer assigned to a Tanssi appchain includes built-in Tanssi node functionality, it is technically feasible to read the state from the Tanssi network.
+As a sequencer assigned to a Tanssi appchain includes built-in Tanssi node functionality, it is technically feasible to read the state from the Tanssi Network.

 Leveraging this ability to access the states, the current sequencer with the authority to produce a block will read the state of the latest block produced in the Tanssi chain.
 It will proceed to include this state in the block of the appchain, the current set of sequencers assigned to the appchain, and its public signature, allowing Tanssi to know who produced the block and reward the node operator.

 Once the block is filled with appchain transactions, it will be proposed as a candidate and handed over to the Tanssi chain, where the security provider's operators will ensure that the included state proofs match the state proofs from the latest state of Tanssi (preventing unauthorized block production) and that the transactions produced valid state transitions.
-Having verified the work of the sequencer, the operators will finalize the proposed block, including its candidate receipt in a Tanssi network block.
+Having verified the work of the sequencer, the operators will finalize the proposed block, including its candidate receipt in a Tanssi Network block.

 ![Tanssi-powered network block](/images/learn/tanssi/appchain-services/block-production/block-production-3.webp)